Fotoxx - current release 17.04.1 Deutsch Español

 Add tags (keywords), geotags, titles, captions, dates, and ratings

 to images.
-Search images using these criteria as well as image file
+Search images using these criteria as well as image

 and directory names.
 Partial matching also works.
 Matching images